Gary K. Clabaugh

 How did such a one-sided arrangement ever become reality?
 Well,

-for one thing the defintion of “left behind” was rarely discussed openly.
-It was buried in a mound of detail.
+for one thing the term “left behind” was a slogan.

 Slogans are useful if we want